evidence demonstrated on this page is compelling:

 the relationship of the heir to the decedent and the decedent's

-descendants (lineal heirs), 12% for transfers to siblings, and
+direct descendants (lineal heirs), 12% for transfers to

-15% for transfers to other heirs (except charitable
+siblings, and 15% for transfers to other heirs (except

-Property owned jointly between husband and wife is exempt from
+entities).
+Property owned jointly between husband and wife is

-the tax, while property inherited from a spouse, or from a child
+exempt from the tax, while property inherited from a spouse, or

 A unique Pennsylvania Drug Program For Retirees